 Auto insurance pays out the claim after a vehicle is written off following a traffic accident.
 Auto insurance company sends a cheque for the value of the vehicle to the policy holder, thus completing contractual obligations as per insurance contract.
 The policy holder had an outstanding car loan with a bank.
 The policy holder, instead of paying the outstanding loan, cashed the cheque and purchased a new car for cash, leaving the balance of the loan unpaid.
-Insurance company wishes to exercise its rights to salvage attempts to secure the title, but finds out that the policy holder has not cleared the title of the car by paying out the loan.
+Insurance company wishes to exercise its rights to salvage and attempts to secure the title, but finds out that the policy holder has not cleared the title of the car by paying out the loan.
 The insurance company issues another cheque to secure the title of the car.
-The insurance company sues the policy holder for unjust enrichment and wins.
+The insurer now has the right to recover the additional cost from the insured.

-Another common example of unjust enrichment occurs in renovations and home construction projects.
 A home owner and a general contractor made an agreement to construct a patio, with base terms being material cost covered by home owner and $50 per hour for building work.
-The home owner is impressed by the work of the contractor and asks him to build a 10 by 10 gazebo as well.
-Unfortunately, the home owner does not discuss the details of the new contract with the contractor, and when the work is finished, the costs are substantially higher due to increased cost of specialized labour work involved.
+The home owner is impressed by the work of the contractor and asks him to build a gazebo as well.
+Unfortunately, the home owner does not discuss the details of the new contract with the contractor, and when the work is finished, the costs are substantially higher due to increased cost of specialized labour.
 The homeowner refuses to pay the increased cost, believing that he should only pay as per terms of the previous agreement.

 The amount that is worth (quantum meirut)